 This client-oriented approach to information has been an important factor in the continuing development of Eurodesk.
 After some months, more than 40% of all enquiries to Eurodesk were coming from outside Scotland.

 This unprecedented demand, especially from outside Scotland, led to a cooperation strategy, whereby selected partner organisations in the other 3 provinces of the United Kingdom (England, Northern Ireland and Wales) agreed to deliver identical services to young people and youth workers in their areas.
 This approach had implications for the quality of information and services delivered to the public, effective information management, efficient communication and development of appropriate training.
 From 1991 to 1994 the delivery of Eurodesk services was run in the UK as a network activity across the 4 provinces, with the network coordination based in Edinburgh.

-In 1994, at the request of the European Commission, a presentation of the UK model was made in Brussels to representatives of youth ministries from 7 Member States.
+In 1994, at the request of the European Commission, the UK model was presented in Brussels to representatives of youth ministries from 7 Member States.
 The result of this meeting was a pilot project to examine the feasibility of whether the Eurodesk model was flexible enough to be developed in other countries, where different situations, structures and information environments existed.